0Vincent1/Promotion.com/README.md

     <main>
       <section id="about">
         <h2>About Comprehensive High School</h2>
-        <p>Comprehensive High School is a public high school located in Anytown, USA.
+        <p>Comprehensive High School is a public high school located in Lupon, Davao Oriental.
 We offer a comprehensive education that prepares students for success in college, career, and life.</p>
         <p>Our mission is to provide a safe, inclusive, and challenging learning environment that promotes intellectual, social, and emotional growth for all students.</p>
       </section>
       <section id="programs">